 When Hirate and Zatoichi are about to fight near the end, the horn of a modern ship can be heard in the background.
 See more

-[after asking Zatoichi what she would do with having so much children
+[after asking Zatoichi what she would do with having so many children

 Just don't raise them to be gangsters.